nandorrefi/spring-6-rest-mvc/README.md

 Because it is a free text we should only use HTTPS protocol when using it.
 Simple, but there are more secure solutions that should be used rather than basic auth.

+Spring Security provides protection against Cross Site Request Forgery (CSRF): https://docs.spring.io/spring-security/reference/servlet/exploits/csrf.html

+CSRF protection is only needed for web page endpoints, if we are using a REST API without cookies, then we do not need CSRF protection.